Key2Consulting/PowerSync/README.md

 Data systems enforce some level of access security, whether via integrated security of the current principle, a user name and password, or certificates.
 PowerSync only supports integrated security, and user name / password defined within the connection string.
 It is generally recommended to handle authorization from within your hosting environment such that the credentials executing your PowerSync application are authorized to access backend data systems.
 ## Stored Commands
 Stored Commands are SQL files defined as part of a PowerSync project with the purpose of executing a TSQL command against a database connection.
 PowerSync will attempt to locate the script (via the `-Name` param) in the Project Folder, which defaults to the location of the script that imported PowerSync.
-> The script name can omit the file extension.
+> Specifying the file extension in the script name is optional.

 Stored Commands accept parameters using the SQLCMD Mode syntax of :setvar and $(VarName).
 All SQLCMD Mode syntax is removed prior to execution, so Stored Commands work against non-SQL Server databases.
 Any defined variable reference that's not explicitly passed in as a parameter gets replaced with the :setvar's value defined in the script (i.e. a default).

 If the Stored Command returns a resultset, it is converted into an ArrayList of hashtables and returned to the caller.
 A single row just returns a hashtable.

 Sophisticated projects requiring complex configuration structures and custom workflows should leverage Stored Commands for state management.
-PowerSync [variables](#variables) could also be used, but are simplistic and do not provide a rich data model.
+PowerSync [State Variables](#state-variables) could also be used, but are simplistic and do not provide a rich data model.

 Example using a custom table in the PowerSync repository to retrieve list of tables to extract.
 ```PowerShell